ink-carp/tiny_renderer/README.md

 ```
 Cargo run
 ```
-Then you can see target.tga in crate path
+Then you can see target.tga in crate path <br>
 NOte:You should put the .obj file in crate path